-As a school, we ask children to come to school in their PE kits on PE days.
+As a school, we have decided to continue to ask children to come to school in their PE kits on PE days.
+This decision has been made due to many factors, including increased learning time, less time spent finding lost items of clothing and ease for parents.